 Hide me under the shadow of Your wings” with regard to the threats from David’s enemies.

-Matthew 17:1-13 describes the transfiguration of Jesus, with Moses and Elijah.
+Matthew 17:1-13 describes the transfiguration on the mount, of Jesus, where he joined Moses and Elijah.

 Numbers 23 tells of Balaam’s first oracle, his second oracle, and the beginning of his third oracle.

-Numbers 24 continues with Balaam’s third oracle, his fourth, and his final oracle.
+Numbers 24 continues with Balaam’s third oracle, his fourth, and his final oracles.

-Numbers 25 finally tells how Israel went astray in Moab.
+Numbers 25 tells how Israel went astray in Moab.

 Matthew 16:13-28.
 Peter made his famous confession: “Thou art the Christ, the Son of the living God.”
 Right after that Jesus predicted his death, unto which Peter said “Never” and Jesus answered “Get behind me, Satan.”
 Those were strong words.
 Jesus furthermore said “Whosoever will lose his life for my sake shall find it.”
 Finally Jesus predicted his transfiguration.